harshubhasky/Chip_Design/README.md

 # magic command to open the inverter layout cell pre-built in this repository.
 magic -T sky130A.tech sky130_inv.mag &
 ```
-The results of the command execution are shown below
+The results of the command execution are shown below:
 <p align="center">
              <img src="https://github.com/user-attachments/assets/74858ac2-3699-479f-b2e3-3ba480358ca3"/>
 </p>